A1Liu/a1liu/README.md

 - `CFG_ENV` - Guard variable for checking if environment variables are set

 ##### Install Scripts
+The install scripts respect these environment variables when installing:

 - `DEBUG` - Output debug information
 - `DRY_RUN` - Don't actually affect the outside environment

 ##### Vim
+My Vim config uses these environment variables at startup:

 - `VIM_DEBUG` - Debug flag for vim

 ### Flag Files
-- `installed-S` - Whether or not `S` has been run, where `S` is a script in the install folder.
+- `installed-S` - Whether or not `S` has been run, where `S` is a Python script in the install folder (e.g. `shell.py` is represented with `installed-shell`).
+- `vim-S` A Vim flag, where `S` is the name of the flag
-- `vim-light-mode` - Whether or not Vim is dark or light mode
+  - `light-mode` - Whether or not Vim is dark or light mode
-- `vim-plugins-installed` - Whether or not plugins are installed; managed by scripts
+  - `plugins-installed` - Whether or not plugins are installed; managed by scripts
-- `vim-plugins-enabled` - Whether or not plugins are enabled
+  - `plugins-enabled` - Whether or not plugins are enabled
-- `vim-lang-server-enabled` - Whether or not the lang server is enabled
+  - `lang-server-enabled` - Whether or not the lang server is enabled

-### Installation Scripts
-This repository includes multiple installation scripts for setting up a new computer, or just trying out some of my configurations.
-For more information about installation, please see `install/README.md`.